 - 1. Place tea bags in a small bowl.
 Bring 2 cups water to a boil; pour over tea bags.
 Cover and steep for 5 minutes.
 Discard tea bags.
 Transfer tea to a large pitcher; stir in the brandy, lemonade concentrate, juice concentrate and remaining water.
 Pour into a 4-qt. freezer container.
 Freeze overnight or until set.

 - 2. For each serving, scoop 3/4 cup slush into a rocks glass.
-Pour lemon-lime soda into the glass; garnish as desired.
+Pour lemon-lime soda into the glass; if desired, serve with lime wedge.
 Yield: 21 servings (about 4 quarts slush mix).

 Reviews for Brandy Slush

 "Try it with Blackberry Brandy sometime.
 It's pretty awesome, too!"

 "I make this with rum instead of brandy and use 2 cans of citrus punch instead of the lemonade and orange juice.
 It is delicious.
 I keep some in the freezer all summer.
 Just add 7up or Spite and enjoy!"

 "I can't wait for summer to make this- have used peach/ginger tea and it is also yummy- I do leave my tea steep for a while/had better flavor"

 "Your recipe doesn't include the sugar.
 You need to divide the water - steep tea in 2 cups boiling water.
 The rest is mixed with 2 c. sugar until boiling and dissolved; then allowed to cool.
 Mix everything together and freeze.
 You can add more brandy - I use 3 cups; this will keep it a bit slushier & the edges won't get so hard like another reviewer said.
 Variations should include a sweet & a sour - hence the lemon & orange combo."